-Craig Low, Publisher

-Bebop Books

-An imprint of LEE & LOW BOOKS
+Abe Barretto, Vice President of Educational Sales Bebop Books An imprint of LEE & LOW BOOKS 95 Madison Avenue New York, NY 10016 212-779-4400 x 23 212-683-1894 fax abarretto@leeandlow.com

-95 Madison Avenue, Suite #606

-New York, NY 10016

-212-779-4400 x.
-26 ph.

-212-683-1894 fax

-clow@bebopbooks.com

-Guided Reading Guided reading levels have been assigned by Reading Recovery® teachers and literacy experts using the guidelines identified in Guided Reading and Matching Books to Readers by Irene C. Fountas and Gay Su Pinnell (Heinemann).
+Guided Reading Guided reading levels were assigned by literacy experts and certified Reading Recovery® teachers using the guidelines identified in Guided Reading and Matching Books to Readers by Irene C. Fountas and Gay Su Pinnell.

-Intervention Intervention levels have been assigned by certified Reading Recovery® teachers and literacy experts and are intended for use in early intervention and one-on-one tutorial programs, including Reading Recovery® programs.
+INT.
+(Intervention) Intervention levels were assigned by literacy experts and certified Reading Recovery® teachers and are intended for use in early intervention and one-on-one tutorial programs, including Reading Recovery®.
 These levels are not officially authorized by Reading Recovery®.
 Reading Recovery® is a registered servicemark of The Ohio State University.

-DRA (Developmental Reading Assessment) DRA levels were determined using information in the Developmental Reading Assessment Resource Guide by Joetta Beaver (Celebration Press).
+DRA (Developmental Reading Assessment) and EDL (Evaluación del desarrollo de la lectura) DRA and EDL levels were determined using information in the Developmental Reading Assessment Resource Guide and EDL Resource Guide by Joetta Beaver.